BenchaminDimitriu/Ecom22_TeamProject/README.md

 6. save/hold/watchlist item before bid/purchase.
 As well as add and delete item from my watchlist.

-7.

-8. access a contact page (form) from user to seller for inqueries.
+7. access a contact page (form) from user to seller for inqueries.

-9. access a help box that allows to search/type in keywords and will provide with a guide page.
+8. access a help box that allows to search/type in keywords and will provide with a guide page.

 ## As a seller and a user I can:
+9. view the homepage change based on the holiday.

 10. access registration, login, logout, 2-factor authentication (as per class instruction).

 11. view all products/catalogue.